aspose-diagram/Aspose.Diagram-Documentation/spanish/net/converting/convert-visio-to-other-files/_index.es.md

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Load-Save-Convert-ExportToXML-ExportToXML.cs" >}}

-## **Exportar a XPS**
+## **Export to XPS**
- Este artículo explica cómo exportar un Microsoft Visio diagram a XPS usando[Aspose.Diagram for .NET](https://products.aspose.com/diagram/net/) API.
+This article explains how to export a Microsoft Visio diagram to XPS using [Aspose.Diagram for .NET](https://products.aspose.com/diagram/net/) API.
  Utilizar el[Diagram](http://www.aspose.com/api/net/diagram/aspose.diagram/diagram) constructor de clase para leer los archivos diagram y el método Guardar para exportar el diagram a cualquier formato de imagen compatible.

-Los fragmentos de código de este artículo toman el diagram a continuación como entrada.
-También puede usar otros formatos diagram (VSS, VSSX, VSSM, VDX, VST, VSTX, VDX, VTX o VSX).
+The code snippets in this article takes the diagram below as an input.
+You can use other diagram formats (VSS, VSSX, VSSM, VDX, VST, VSTX, VDX, VTX or VSX) as well.

 |**El documento fuente.**|
 |:- |
 |![todo:imagen_alternativa_texto](how-to-convert-a-visio-diagram_5.png)|

-Para exportar VSD diagram a XPS:
+To export VSD diagram to XPS:

 1. Cree una instancia de la clase Diagram.
-1. Llame al método Guardar de la clase Diagram y establezca XPS como formato de salida.
+1. Call the Diagram class' Save method and set XPS as the output format.
-### **Exportar Microsoft Visio Dibujo a XPS**
+### **Export Microsoft Visio Drawing to XPS**
-Los ejemplos de código muestran cómo exportar el dibujo Microsoft Visio a XPS usando C#.
+The code samples show how to export Microsoft Visio Drawing to XPS using C#.

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Load-Save-Convert-ExportToXPS-ExportToXPS.cs" >}}

-## **Exportar un Diagram a SVG**
+## **Export a Diagram to SVG**
-Este artículo explica cómo exportar un Microsoft Visio diagram a SVG (Scalable Vector Graphics) usando[Aspose.Diagram for .NET](http://www.aspose.com/.net/diagram-component.aspx) API.
+This article explains how to export a Microsoft Visio diagram to SVG (Scalable Vector Graphics) using [Aspose.Diagram for .NET](http://www.aspose.com/.net/diagram-component.aspx) API.

  Utilizar el[Diagram](http://www.aspose.com/api/net/diagram/aspose.diagram/diagram) constructor de clase para leer los archivos diagram y el método Guardar para exportar el diagram a cualquier formato de imagen compatible.

-Para exportar VSD diagram a SVG, realice los siguientes pasos:
+To export VSD diagram to SVG, perform the following steps:

 1. Cree una instancia de la clase Diagram.
-1. Llame al método Guardar de la clase y establezca SVG como formato de exportación.
+1. Call the class' Save method and set SVG as the export format.
-### **Exportar Microsoft Visio Dibujo a SVG**
+### **Export Microsoft Visio Drawing to SVG**
-Los ejemplos de código muestran cómo exportar un diagram a SVG usando C#.
+The code samples show how to export a diagram to SVG using C#.

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Load-Save-Convert-ExportToSVG-ExportToSVG.cs" >}}
-## **Exportar a SWF**
+## **Export to SWF**
- Este artículo explica cómo exportar un Microsoft Visio diagram a SWF usando[Aspose.Diagram for .NET](http://www.aspose.com/.net/diagram-component.aspx) API.
+This article explains how to export a Microsoft Visio diagram to SWF using [Aspose.Diagram for .NET](http://www.aspose.com/.net/diagram-component.aspx) API.

- Utilizar el[Diagram](http://www.aspose.com/api/net/diagram/aspose.diagram/diagram)constructores de la clase para leer los archivos diagram y luego el método Guardar de la clase Diagram para exportar el diagram a formato SWF.
-La siguiente imagen muestra el archivo de entrada VSD que el código representa en SWF.
-También puede usar otros formatos diagram (VSS, VSSX, VSSM, VDW, VDX, VST, VSTX, VSTM, VDX, VTX o VSX).
+ Utilizar el[Diagram](http://www.aspose.com/api/net/diagram/aspose.diagram/diagram) class' constructors to read the diagram files and then the Diagram class' Save method to export the diagram to SWF format.
+The image below shows the input VSD file that the code renders to SWF.
+You can use other diagram formats (VSS, VSSX, VSSM, VDW, VDX, VST, VSTX, VSTM, VDX, VTX or VSX) as well.

 |**Entrada diagram.**|
 |:- |